Blackout Window Coverings

 - Hunter Douglas Cellular and Roller Shades with Trim Kits: If ordered at the same time, you can have a metal “trim kit” added to your shade.
 This trim piece is added to the frame of your window and blocks the gap between the shade and window frame reducing the amount of light creeping in.
 As this frame is still visible when the blind is raised, it is usually colour matched to the window trim and not the shade itself.

 - Add Stationary Drapery Panels to Blinds or Shades: To block the light escaping on either side of a blind, you can use single width drapery panels to cover the gap.
 This helps reduce the light in the room but of course, they also add colour, style, and texture.
+Our Calgary South Gallery has excellent blinds to shop.

 - Full Ceiling Height Drapery with Room-Darkening Lining: With a simple ceiling mounted drapery track, room-darkening drapery can block a considerable amount of light with little glow escaping at the top of the drape.